lukeshondas/Acer-A314-22-Opencore/README.md

 This machine is VERY difficult to get running even with the supplied EFI, I've been battling with it for many hours, so this isn't for the faint of heart, but it does work eventually.

-Only faults so far, is no working wifi (I have to remove the wifi card otherwise I get random kernel panics) and no keyboard or touchpad working yet.
+Only faults so far, is <s>no working wifi</s> no keyboard or touchpad working yet.
+Also the laptop won't boot the full install with the charger plugged in, try unplug the charger if you experiance a kernel panic during boot.

 ## Specs